Can Your Mortgage Cover Stamp Duty?

 Can you add stamp duty to your mortgage?

-Let’s say you are buying a £450,000 property, (not as a first-time buyer), and have £100,000 to put down as a deposit.
-This gives you an LTV (loan to value) of 78% and means you’d need to borrow £350,000.
+Let’s say you are buying a £450,000 property (not as a first-time buyer) and have £100,000 to put down as a deposit.
+This gives you a loan-to-value (LTV) of 78%, meaning you’d need to borrow £350,000.

-If in the above example, the lender was happy with a 10% deposit and borrowing of £405,000 then you could in theory put down £45,000, pay for stamp duty and other costs and use the rest to go on holiday if you wanted to – it’s entirely up to you!
+If, in the above example, the lender was happy with a 10% deposit and borrowing of £405,000, then you could, in theory, put down £45,000, pay for stamp duty and other costs and use the rest to go on holiday if you wanted to – it’s entirely up to you!
 Just be aware that the higher the deposit, the better rates you normally qualify for and the less you will pay overall.

 Stamp Duty Calculator